 I think it is also worth pointing out Jimmy G’s personality and how he seemed to be liked by virtually everyone on the team.
 His willingness to take a hit seemed to be a trait that endeared himself with his teammates.
 He always seemed to have a positive attitude and didn’t throw his teammates under the bus when he was criticized.

 But despite all of his accomplishments with the 49ers, he still has many critics.
 His critics would point out that he is prone to injury, that he lost almost two full seasons to injuries, and that he was injured again in 2021.
 It is this propensity to injury that appears to be the main reason that the 49ers drafted Lance.
-His lofty record with the team has often been attributed more to the entire team rather than Garoppolo himself.
+He has also been criticized for his lack of mobility and limited arm strength.
+His lofty record has often been attributed more to the entire team rather than Garoppolo himself.

 Has Garoppolo been an effective NFL quarterback with the 49ers?
 Has he won big games for the team?
 Has he made critical mistakes in big games with the team?
 Has he been injury prone?
 Has he played through injuries?
 I think the answer to all these questions is yes.